synopsys-sig/synopsys-extension/README.md

 # Synopsys Security Scan

 Synopsys Security Scan allows you to configure your azure pipeline to run Synopsys security testing and take action on the security results.
 Synopsys Security Scan leverages Synopsys Bridge, which allows you to run tests for several Synopsys products from the command line.
-The latest version of Synopsys Bridge is available [[here](https://sig-repo.synopsys.com/artifactory/bds-integrations-release/com/synopsys/integration/synopsys-bridge/)]

 # Quick Start for the Synopsys Security Scan